vamb/aboutus/en-US/terms/agreement.md

    (iii)	it will provide the services ordered with reasonable care and skill.

-  (f)	You grant MOL a royalty-free, non-exclusive, worldwide, perpetual, irrevocable right and license to use, reproduce, perform, display, distribute, adapt, modify, re-format, create derivative works of, and otherwise commercially or non-commercially exploit in any manner, any and all of Your Materials, and to sublicense the foregoing rights to our Affiliates; provided, however, that we will not alter any of Your Trademarks from the form provided by you (except to re-size trademarks to the extent necessary for presentation, so long as the relative proportions of such trademarks remain the same) and will comply with your removal requests as to specific uses of Your Trademarks (provided you are unable to do so using standard functionality made available to you via the applicable MOL Site or Service)
+  (f)	it grants MOL a royalty-free, non-exclusive, worldwide, perpetual, irrevocable right and license to use, reproduce, perform, display, distribute, adapt, modify, re-format, create derivative works of, and otherwise commercially or non-commercially exploit in any manner, any and all of its materials, and to sublicense the foregoing rights to MOL’s Affiliates; provided, however, that MOL will not alter any of the Verified Member’s trademarks from the form provided by it (except to re-size trademarks to the extent necessary for presentation, so long as the relative proportions of such trademarks remain the same) and will comply with its removal requests as to specific uses of its trademarks (provided it is unable to do so using standard functionality made available to it via the applicable the Platform.

 ### 5.3 Breach.